 Admission to this Minor game is €10 for adults and €5 for Students and Pensioners.
 Under 16's are free of charge.

-Click on Read More below for full details.read more
+Click on Read More below for Kilkenny Teamread more

-Click HERE for match photos from Willie Dempsey.read more
+Click HERE for some images of the day from Willie Dempsey.read more

 Click on Read More below for more details.read more